CPU security flaws: What to do about the Spectre and Meltdown risks

 Spectre is the main threat because it is present in billions of devices.
 Meltdown appears to affect only Intel chips.

-The U.S. government-funded Software Engineering Institute said vulnerable chips may eventually have to be replaced altogether.
-But until then, experts say, software updates are key.
+The U.S. government-funded Software Engineering Institute initially said vulnerable chips may eventually have to be replaced altogether.
+It subsequently updated its guidance to say that software updates can provide a partial fix for now.

 "Because chip replacements are not going to happen tomorrow, realistically, software is being updated," Sitaram Chamarty, a security researcher at Tata Consultancy Services, told CNNMoney.

+Chamarty says that while Spectre may be tougher to combat, the threat from Meltdown can be mitigated through the software updates.

 "It has to kind of trickle down, hopefully in another few days it will all be done," he added.

 Related: Businesses scrambling to deal with computer chip debacle